Quantum representation of finite groups: Group to Quantum Circuits

-The second method revolves around a central principle of formulating a quantum operator for each generator of the group.
+The second method revolves around the central principle of formulating a quantum operator for each generator of the group.
 The key aspect is that applying these operators in the order dictated by the relations of the group preserves the quantum state of the system.
-In other words, there are no observable changes to the quantum state when the operators are applied according to the group's relations.
+In other words, there are no observable changes to any quantum state when the operators are applied according to the group's relations.
 However, when these operators are applied in the order of irrelations, noticeable changes occur in certain quantum states.

-Then, a Variational Quantum Algorithm (VQA) can be devised to construct a quantum circuit for each generator, with the circuits depending on a set of classical parameters.
+Then, a VQA can be devised to construct a quantum circuit for each generator, with the circuits depending on a set of classical parameters.
 These parameters can be adjusted iteratively within a quantum-classical optimization loop, aiming to minimize a predefined cost function.

-Firstly, each generator is described as a variational ansatz with the same set of parameters.
-Here we highlight that the ansatz for each generator can be set differently depending on the group.
-Each word is the concatenation of such ansatzes.
-Multiple circuits, as illustrated in FIG. \ref{fig_relation}, are simultaneously trained to maximize the amplitude of the state $\ket{0...0}$ while minimizing the amplitudes of other states.
+First, each generator is described as a variational ansatz with the same set of parameters.
+Here, we highlight that the ansatz for each generator can be set differently depending on the group.
+Each word is a concatenation of these ansatzes.
+Multiple circuits, as illustrated in FIG. \ref{fig_relation}, are simultaneously trained to maximize the amplitude of state $\ket{0...0}$ while minimizing the amplitudes of other states.
 Notably, only one quantum system of dimension $d$ is required, as the classical optimization of each loop is performed after the quantum state measurement.
 Besides the ground state of a qubit, $\ket{0}$ can also be the ground state of qutrit or qudit.
 This VQA works on a mixed-radix quantum architecture.
-A maximization (minimization) always exists if the ansatzes are designed properly.
+A maximization (minimization) always exists if the ansatzes are properly designed.
 In the worst-case scenario, the trivial representation is obtained, where every generator is mapped into the identity circuit.
-Similar parameters can be considered the same for the next training, and the circuits can be trained iteratively.
-After training, a quantum circuit for each generator can be reconstructed from the numerical output.
-Finally, trained parameters are inserted in the verification circuits, as shown in FIG. \ref{fig_irrelation} to check that the word in the irrelation does not equal the identity, such that the quantum representation is faithful.
-With a large enough $d$ and universal ansatzes, the existence of a trained result validated by the verification circuits is justified by the Theorem \ref{th}.
-Furthermore, suppose the ansatzes are chosen specifically to avoid the effect of the global phase, we can obtain a classical and analytical representation of $G$ from the trained parameters.